01 Beginning Notes

 5. Lady Mary

-Our family house backed onto a convent and in the winter you could clearly see a statue of Mary, which prompted this epic.
-On the surface it’s a simplistic rant on the elevation of Mary by the (catholic) church.
+Our family house backed onto a convent and in the winter you could clearly see a statue of Mary, which prompted this.
+On the surface it’s a simplistic critique of the elevation of Mary by the church.
 I think it’s more about my wanting to recast the Mary/Jesus relationship in human (and sometimes sentimental) terms.
 And let's not forget the oedipal undertones.

 6. Your life

-So what does a closeted college kid know about the pressures of working life?
+So what does a closeted student know about the pressures of working life?
 He thought he knew something and to be fair he wasn’t entirely wrong.

 7. You’re always there II